jordanbleakney-png/dance-hive-web/README.md

   - If Atlas denies `collMod` when adjusting the `processedEvents` TTL, the app logs a single informational line.
 Either ignore it or change TTL in Atlas.

 - Teacher Register (weekly)
-  - Registers are per-week and tied to the classâ€™s scheduled weekday.
+  - Registers are per-week and tied to the class’s scheduled weekday.
 Quick navigation shows last/this/next week only on that weekday.
   - Attendance cannot be marked for future weeks (UI disabled + API validation).
 Unmarking is supported.

 ## API Cheatsheet